-AMM BIO-5 Weather restriction: Work would not occur during or within twentyfour hours following a rain event exceeding 0.2 inches of precipitation as measured at the Santa Rosa, Sonoma County Airport AMM BIO-6 Entrapment Prevention: All excavated, steep-walled holes or trenches more than one foot deep would be covered at the close of each working day with plywood or similar materials.
-Before holes or trenches are filled, they would be thoroughly inspected for trapped animals.
-Plastic monofilament netting (i.e. erosion control matting) or similar material would not be used.
+AMM BIO-5 Weather restriction: Work would not occur during or within twenty-four hours following a rain event exceeding 0.2 inch of precipitation as measured at the Santa Rosa, Sonoma County Airport not be used.
 Prior to their arrival on site, all open-ended pipes, culverts, drainage inlet boxes, catch basins, or similar structures would be sealed or capped, and remain capped or sealed until they are installed and operational.